aletc1/redux-scaffolding/README.md

-﻿# redux-scaffolding
+﻿# redux-scaffolding-ts

-`redux-scaffolding` provides an easy way to use React Redux.
+`redux-scaffolding-ts` provides an easy way to use React Redux and is specially crafted for [Microsoft TypeScript](https://github.com/Microsoft/TypeScript).
 It is not a replacement of redux but a scaffolding built over the existing redux library using some conventions.

+> **IMPORTANT NOTES**
-> **Important for ES5**: You will need a Polyfill for [Function.name](https://www.npmjs.com/package/function.name) in order to make it work on Internet Explorer).
+> - If you target **ES5** you will need a Polyfill for [Function.name](https://www.npmjs.com/package/function.name) in order to make it work on Internet Explorer.
+> - This requires **Node v10** because it uses asyncIterator for crafting sagas and async reducers.

-> **IMPORTANT** This requires Node v10 and TypeScript (Babel has some issues with decorators so use TypeScript [from Microsoft])
+> - This requires Microsoft TypeScript (Babel 7.x has some issues with decorators, and specially emitting metadata like design:returntype, so use TypeScript [from Microsoft] [with ts-loader](https://github.com/TypeStrong/ts-loader) or [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader))

 ## Main goals
 - Keep redux concepts and framework untouched
 - Object oriented approach